Reims: History

 Louis VII granted the city a communal charter in 1139.
-The Treaty of Troyes (1420) ceded it to the English, who had made a futile attempt to take it by siege in 1360; but French patriots expelled them on the approach of Joan of Arc, who in 1429 had Charles VII consecrated in the cathedral.
+The Treaty of Troyes (1420) ceded it to the English, who had made a futile attempt to take it by siege in 1360; French patriots expelled them on the approach of Joan of Arc, who in 1429 had Charles VII consecrated in the cathedral.
 Louis XI cruelly suppressed a revolt at Reims, caused in 1461 by the salt tax.

 During the French Wars of Religion the city sided with the Catholic League (1585), but submitted to King Henri IV after the battle of Ivry (1590).
-At about the same time, the English College had been "at Reims for some years."
+At about the same time, the English College had been "at Reims for some years"."